 So for anyone whose best version has gotten lost somewhere between 27 and 36, I offer a simple solution, “doll yourself up.”
 In college, my mom once told me to make sure I dress up for all of my tests.
 Studies showed that people perform better when they dress up.
 (No idea where she got said information but she is mom so I listened.)
 Mom was spot on!

 You do not have to do heels and dresses every day, but put on things that make you feel good – from makeup, to hair and accessories, to clothing.
 You will notice the difference immediately.
 You will remember that 3-year old you used to be that liked to play dress up, who looked at mom with utter amazement and awe and wanted to be just like her.
 You will see what Wonder Woman looks like without stained t-shirts and faded leggings.

 You will feel strange at first when you take that extra 5 minutes, or 15 minutes, or 30 minutes.
 You will wonder if it is worth effort.
 You will wonder if you are worth all the fuss.
 And every time you wonder, I want you to look into the eyes of those who recognize that your ordinary is extraordinary…the co-workers who lean on you for encouragement, the one who vowed to love you forever, the students who use your shoulder to cry on, the friends who need a word and a prayer…but especially those voices who shout your name more than you want to hear it, who create more messes than they will ever clean up, who think band-aids are staples of achievement.

 They need the best version of you.
 They need to know what Wonder Woman looks like dressed down AND dolled up!

-What types of things do you do to doll yourself up?
+What types of things do you do in your self-care routine?

-Leave your email so that I can send self-love strategies straight to your inbox:
+Leave your email so that I can send self-care strategies straight to your inbox: